pagkly/Zed/Investopedia4/Monopolistic Competition Definition.md

 ## Decision-Making

 Monopolistic competition implies that there are enough firms in the industry that one firm's decision does not set off a chain reaction.
-In an [[oligopoly]](https://www.investopedia.com/terms/o/oligopoly.asp), a price cut by one firm can set off a [[price war]](https://www.investopedia.com/terms/p/price-war.asp), but this is not the case for monopolistic competition.
+In an [[oligopoly]](https://www.investopedia.com/terms/o/[[Oligopoly|oligopoly]].asp), a price cut by one firm can set off a [[price war]](https://www.investopedia.com/terms/p/price-war.asp), but this is not the case for monopolistic competition.

 ## Pricing Power

-As in a monopoly, firms in monopolistic competition are [[price setters]](https://www.investopedia.com/terms/p/pricingpower.asp) or makers, rather than [[price takers]](https://www.investopedia.com/terms/p/pricetaker.asp).
+As in a [[Monopoly|monopoly]], firms in monopolistic competition are [[price setters]](https://www.investopedia.com/terms/p/pricingpower.asp) or makers, rather than [[price takers]](https://www.investopedia.com/terms/p/pricetaker.asp).
 However, the firms nominal ability to set their prices is effectively offset by the fact that demand for their products is highly price elastic.
 In order to actually raise their prices, the firms must be able to differentiate their products from their competitors by increasing its quality, real or perceived.

 ## Demand Elasticity